About Robyn Hitchcock

 Hitchcock launched his solo career with 1981’s Black Snake Diamond Röle, affirming his knack for idiosyncratic insight and surrealist hijinks.
 1984’s I Often Dream Of Trains fused that approach with autumnal acoustic arrangements which served to deepen the emotional range of his songcraft.
 Robyn Hitchcock and The Egyptians were launched that same year and immediately lit up US college rock playlists with albums like 1986’s Element of Light.
 Cited as an influence by REM and The Replacements, he signed to A&M Records in 1987 and scored early ‘alternative’ hits with “Balloon Man” and “Madonna of the Wasps.”
 Hitchcock returned to his dark acoustic palette with 1990’s equally masterful Eye before joining the Warner Bros. label for a succession of acclaimed albums including 1996’s Moss Elixir and 1999’s Jewels For Sophia.

-Robyn Hitchcock LIVE at Duling Hall on Saturday, March 15, 2025
+Robyn Hitchcock with special guest Emma Swift LIVE at Duling Hall on Friday, September 26, 2025

 Doors: 7:00 PM, Show: 8:00 PM | Duling Hall